hybby/puppet/modules/selinux/README.md

   the path of the selinux config file.  on redhat, this is `/etc/selinux/config`

   `$selinux::params::selinux_link`
-  on redhat, there is a symlink to the selinux configuratin file at
+  on redhat, there is a symlink to the selinux configuration file at `/etc/sysconfig/selinux`
-  `/etc/sysconfig/selinux`

 getting started with this module: